-When examining the costs of termination, you want your financial professional to examine the total costs of termination and not simply the transaction costs.
+When examining the costs of termination, you want your financial professional to examine the TOTAL costs of termination and not simply the transaction costs.

-Transaction costs of the termination include severance payments, including outplacement if offered.
+Transaction costs of the termination include severance payments and outplacement fees.
 It may also include the costs of hiring outside employment labor counsel to review the decision.
-Some of our clients pay the cost for employees to retain their own employment law specialists.
-In this way, they are guided by finding qualified employment attorneys rather than finding an attorney who is willing to take the case on a contingency basis.

 Do not accept transaction costs as the basis of your decision.
-You want to understand the total costs of termination.
-These costs may include the cost of hiring a search firm to provide candidates.
+You want to understand the total costs.

+In addition to transaction costs, total costs may include the cost of hiring a search firm to provide candidates.